André Sordet: British Generals' views of Sordet at Le Cateau

 Snow was highly critical of Sordet's conduct at Le Cateau, believing that he never intended to do more than demonstrate, but that the French Territorials and artillery on the left had helped protect the British flank.
-Snow wrote that there were not enough Germans to attempt to turn the British left flank until 3pm when 4th Division was already beginning to withdraw.
+Snow wrote that there were not enough Germans to attempt to turn the British left flank until 3:00 p.m. when the 4th Division was already beginning to withdraw.
 Snow thought the guns which were heard that afternoon were more likely to belong to the Cambrai garrison.
-Snow also wrote that Sordet's guns opened fire at 6.30pm.
-Snow was wrong about this; in fact this was the time when Sordet broke off against German IV Reserve Corps, and his forces undoubtedly helped 4th Division to withdraw.
+Snow also wrote that Sordet's guns opened fire at 6:30 p.m.
+Snow was wrong, it was the time when Sordet broke off against the German IV Reserve Corps, and his forces undoubtedly helped the 4th Division to withdraw.

-Smith-Dorrien, the commander of British II Corps, thanked Sordet in his Order of the Day (29 August).
+Smith-Dorrien, the commander of II Corps, thanked Sordet in his Order of the Day (29 August).
 In that document he wrote of the French on his left, especially the Territorials who had been engaging German troops further west, that "otherwise it is almost certain we should have had another corps against us on the 26th".
-However, Smith-Dorrien called the relevant chapter in his memoirs "Sordet's Tardy Help".

-In his original despatch (7 September) Sir John French wrote that Sordet gave no help and, according to General Snow, censured him.
-This was an exaggeration by Snow: in fact Sir John wrote that he sent Sordet an urgent message to support the retirement of the British left flank, but that Sordet was unable to intervene owing to the fatigue of his horses.
-But in his unreliable memoirs 1914 Sir John gave credit to Sordet, claiming that he had been ignorant of the assistance rendered by Sordet and d'Amade, and implying that Smith-Dorrien had misled him.
-By then Sir John was keen to praise everybody but Smith-Dorrien, against whom he bore a grudge.
+Smith-Dorrien called the relevant chapter in his memoirs "Sordet's Tardy Help".
+In his original despatch (7 September) French wrote that Sordet gave no help and, according to General Snow, censured him.
+This was an exaggeration by Snow: French wrote that he sent Sordet an urgent message to support the retirement of the British left flank, but that Sordet was unable to intervene owing to the fatigue of his horses.
+In his unreliable memoirs 1914 French gave credit to Sordet, claiming that he had been ignorant of the assistance rendered by Sordet and d'Amade, and implying that Smith-Dorrien had misled him.
+By then French was keen to praise everybody but Smith-Dorrien, against whom he bore a grudge.